What's a common health care career path for The Educator?

 - Community health workers tend to have a more local focus, deeply understanding the communities they serve.
 They identify health-related issues, collect data, and discuss health concerns with the community.
 They work with health education specialists and social services to inform programs that address the health and wellness needs of their community.

-- Medical educators often work in either universities or hospitals to support medical students or trainee doctors, or in a public health role in a local authority.
+- Medical educators often work in either universities or hospitals to support medical students or trainee doctors or in a public health role in a local authority.
 Most university-based medical educators have transferred from a clinical career or continue to balance a clinical career with a research and teaching career as clinical academics.